-C. OFFICER-INVOLVED DEATH
+A. OFFICER-INVOLVED DEATH

-An officer-involved death is an incident that involves a death of an individual that results directly from an action or an omission of a law enforcement officer while the law enforcement officer is on duty or while the law enforcement officer is off duty but asserts or could assert that he or she was performing activities that are within the scope of his or her law enforcement duties.
+For purposes of this SOP, an officer-involved death is an incident that involves, "A death of an individual that results directly from an action or an omission of a law enforcement officer while the law enforcement officer is on duty or while the law enforcement officer is off duty but performing activities that are within the scope of his or her law enforcement duties."
+Wis.
+Stat. § 175.47(1)(c).

-D. OTHER CRITICAL INCIDENT
+B. OTHER CRITICAL INCIDENT